samtay/tetris/README.md

 1. Leaderboard saved to txt file (requires adding brick viewport for name entry) and probably wrapping game in a ui state type
-2. Use linear V2 instead of tuples.. dummy
 3. Consider refactoring (Game -> a) types with State or Reader abstraction